Professor Nick Bacon appointed to new WSAVA committee supporting oncology in veterinary practice globally

 Cancer is common in pets with almost 50% of dogs over 10 years of age developing the devastating disease, and the practice of veterinary oncology is rapidly developing.

 Called the WSAVA Oncology Working Group, its recently appointed team of expert members is starting to work on the development of a set of easy-to-use, accessible Global Guidelines for veterinary oncology practice.
-While they are in development, the WSAVA Oncology Working Group will create practical, user-friendly tools for use by veterinarians to enhance standards of treatment and educate owners about cancer in pets.
+While they are in development, the WSAVA Oncology Working Group will create practical, user-friendly tools for use by veterinarians to enhance standards of treatment and educate families about cancer in animals.

 Professor Nick Bacon is one of seven members of the new Oncology Working Group and it includes specialists from around the world.